ACEsuit/ACE1.jl/README.md

 [![Codecov](https://codecov.io/gh/JuliaMolSim/ACE.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaMolSim/ACE.jl) -->

+**WARNING:** This package now acts mostly as a (to be retired) backend to other packages.
+If you have come to this repository to fit interatomic potentials, then please go to the user-facing companion package [`ACE1pack.jl`](https://github.com/ACEsuit/ACE1pack.jl) which also provides documentation and tutorials on the usage of `ACE1.jl`.

 This package implements a flavour of the *Atomic Cluster Expansion*; i.e., parameterisation schemes for permutation and isometry invariant functions, primarily for the purpose of modelling invariant atomic properties.
 It provides constructions of symmetric polynomial bases, imposing permutation and isometry invariance.

-Most users should use the user-facing companian package [`ACE1pack.jl`](https://github.com/ACEsuit/ACE1pack.jl) which also provides documentation and tutorials on the usage of `ACE1.jl`.

 ## References